The Shandong Blog

 Acer truncatum Flower God, a dwarf Shantung maple.

 A miracle in early 2012.
 One of my top ten favorite new dwarfs is lifted February 17th after only 23 days as a hardwood cutting.
 Lots of roots and even 6 new leaves.
 None of the 5 scions off the mother plant are successful grafts and a few weeks later the mother plant is dead.
 So this is the only surviving piece.
 This cutting grows nearly 3 feet its first year.
 I’ve never seen anything like this.
 I give it the best name I can think of, Flower God.
-Cecil Briley used to call me Flower God and a supreme flowering Japanese azalea I love is named Shinsen, and that translates into Flower God.
-So after naming 25 trees I name this one after me.
+Cecil Briley used to call me Flower God and there is a supreme flowering Japanese azalea I love is named Shinsen, and that translates into Flower God.
+So after naming 25 trees I name this one after my nickname.

 Fall color on Acer truncatum dwarfs after the 2011 record heat.
 Shantung, or Shandong maple dwarfs with Fire Dragon parentage.